 One of the ways that this has played out is that I went from having a lag during my draw stroke, while my vision caught up, to having my eyes already focused on the point in space where my front sight was going to be before it got there.
 In addition, when you are seeing quicker, it’s much easier to follow your sights through recoil and make quicker follow-up shots.

 When you get back to the range, it might actually take you a little bit to get to where your timing catches up with your newfound visual speed.

 A lot of instructors and top shooters will tell you that you need to follow your sights during recoil, but don’t tell you how to actually do it.
 Vision training is the key and this drill is one of the quickest and easiest things you can do.

-Like I said, this drill is one of the drills from my Tactical Vision Training Course.
-I started doing vision training almost 20 years ago and got very serious about it 5 or so years ago because of work I did with Dr. Eric Cobb.
-Since vision is arguably 80% of the shooting equation, the work that I’ve done on vision has had a dramatic impact on my ability to shoot at a high level while sending minimal rounds downrange.
+As I said, this drill is one of the drills from my Tactical Vision Training Course.
+I started doing vision training almost 20 years ago and got very serious about it five or so years ago because of the work I did with Dr. Eric Cobb.
+Since vision is arguably 80 percent of the shooting equation, the work that I’ve done on vision has had a dramatic impact on my ability to shoot at a high level while sending minimal rounds downrange.

 This article was written by Mike Ox and originally published in June 2018.
 It has been edited for republication.

 Mike Ox is an avid defensive and competitive shooter who has co-created several firearms training products, including Dry Fire Training Cards.
 Dry Fire Fit, 21 Day Alpha Shooter, and See Faster, Shoot Faster.
 His brain-based training focuses on accelerated learning techniques for shooting as well as controlling brain state and brain chemistry for optimal performance in extreme stress situations.
 Learn more about dynamic dry-fire training for defense and competition at www.DryFireTrainingCards.com/blog